-Biennial Staff Evaluation - every two years, staff members of the County-contracted and Countyoperated behavioral health programs are required to self-assess their cultural competence in providing behavioral health services, by completing the Promoting Cultural Diversity Self-Assessment (PCDSA).
+Biennial Staff Evaluation - every two years, staff members of the County-contracted and County-operated behavioral health programs are required to self-assess their cultural competence in providing behavioral health services, by completing the Promoting Cultural Diversity Self-Assessment (PCDSA).
 The PCDSA supports the San Diego County Behavioral Health Services commitment to a culturally competent workforce and upholds the guidelines described in the Cultural Competence Plan and Handbook.
 The assessment's goal is to heighten the awareness and sensitivity of program staff to the importance of cultural diversity and cultural competence.
 The staff are provided two weeks to complete the survey.
 The tool is available in the Cultural Competence Handbook on TRL for reference PCSDA

-Annual Program Manager Evaluation - One of the Quality Improvement strategies in the County of San Diego Behavioral Health Services (BHS) Cultural Competence Plan is to survey all program managers annually to evaluate their perception of their programs' cultural and linguistic competence.
+- Annual Program Manager Evaluation One of the Quality Assurance strategies in the County of San Diego Behavioral Health Services (BHS) Cultural Competence Plan is to survey all program managers annually to evaluate their perception of their programs' cultural and linguistic competence.
 Accordingly, all County and County-contracted programs are required to complete the Cultural and Linguistic Competence Policy Assessment (CLCPA).
 The goal of the CLCPA is to enhance the quality of services within culturally diverse and underserved communities; promote cultural and linguistic competence; improve health care access and utilization; and assist programs with developing strategies to eliminate disparities.
-The tool is available in the Cultural Competence Handbook on the TRL for reference CLCPA

-A Minimum of 4 hours of Cultural Competence Training Annually.
+The tool is available in the Cultural Competence Handbook on the TRL for reference CLCPA - A Minimum of 4 hours of Cultural Competence Training Annually.
 Contractors shall require that, at a minimum, all provider staff, including consultants and support staff interacting with clients or anyone who provides interpreter services must participate in at least four (4) hours of cultural competence training per year.
 Training may include attending lectures, written coursework, a review of published articles, web training, viewed videos, or attending a conference can count the amount of time devoted to cultural competence enhancement.
-A record of annual minimum four hours of training shall be maintained on the Monthly Status Report.
-The following conditions also apply:

-Organizational Provider Operations Handbook County of San Diego Health & Human Services Agency [Appendix to Mental Health Plan]

-- a.
-All new staff have one year to complete the 4 hours of cultural comp training. - b.
-Staff hired after May 15 are exempt from the requirement for that fiscal year but must meet requirement "a". - c.
-Volunteers, Temporary Expert Professionals (TEP), Retire-Rehires, Certified Temporary Appointments, and Student Workers who have served or are expected to serve 100 or more hours at the program must meet the requirement.
+A record of annual minimum four hours of training shall be maintained on the Monthly Status Report. - O Please note that as of 05/12/25, per BHIN 25-019, all BHPs shall require staff who are in direct contact with members whether oral, written, or otherwise in the delivery of care or member services, including providers directly employed by the BHP (staff working in county owned and operated facilities), to complete evidence-based cultural competency training for the purpose of providing trans-inclusive health care for individuals who identify as TGI.
+This training may be developed in conjunction with existing cultural competency training. - → The following conditions also apply: - All new staff have one year to complete the 4 hours of cultural comp training. - Staff hired after May 15 are exempt from the requirement for that fiscal year but must meet requirement "a". - Volunteers, Temporary Expert Professionals (TEP), Retire-Rehires, Certified Temporary Appointments, and Student Workers who have served or are expected to serve 100 or more hours at the program must meet the requirement.

-Consumer Preference - Cultural/Ethnic Requirements:
+• Consumer Preference - Cultural/Ethnic Requirements:

 Consumers must be given an initial choice of the person who will provide specialty mental health services, including the right to use culturally specific providers.

-Providers are also reminded that whenever feasible and at the request of the beneficiary, clients have the right to request a change of providers.
+Providers are also reminded that whenever feasible and at the request of the member, clients have the right to request a change of providers.
 Requests for transfers are to be tracked on the Suggestion and Transfer section attached to the Quarterly Status Report.

-Consumer Preference - Language Requirements:
+• Consumer Preference - Language Requirements: